meono/RNA-Seq-pipeline-SGE-cluster/README.md

 "RNAseq_pipeline_references.tsv" file contains necessary paths for reference annotations, sequences, indexes and so on.
 Currently, these are done manually as well.
 Same precedence pattern for "RNAseq_pipeline_defaults.txt" applies.

+Optional: An environmental variable "RNAseq_env" for the virtual environment name (if installed as such) where iLoop_RNAseq_pipeline package is installed.

 ##Requirements:
 HISAT2 and htseq-count depends on local installations due to version issues.
 The rest of the packages are used through Computerome module system.
+A python virtual environment to enable running scripts under job.
+Must be set up to work with virtualenvwrapper.